1BobC/nestedReturns/README.md

 "Work through and experiment with examples to learn about nested functions Also read through EDUCBA anonymous functions and apply to nested functions Repeat this !!"

+"Attempted Area of triangle in example 1 Not working Yet !!"